soronity/chess/README.md

 ## Setup the Backend

-Start by navigating to the App directory in your terminal, and then to the Backend directory.
+Start by navigating to the app directory in your terminal, and then to the backend directory.
 Run the command:

 `npm run start`